zagara2/NewsScraper_2/README.md

 ### Screen Compatibility Tests

+The site is best viewed on a small to moderately large desktop or notebook (between 1280x800 and 1680x1050), but looks good on essentially any modern device's screen resolution.
+This includes both a 10" and 12" Netbook, a 13" and 15" notebook, 19"-24" desktops, Kindle Fire, Asus Nexus 7, iPad and iPad Pro, Samsung Galaxy tab, Microsoft Surface Pro, iPhone 3 and up (including iPhone 6-7 plus), Galaxy S2 and up, LG G 3-5, and 480p, 720p and 1080p televisions.

 When loaded properly on a desktop, notebook, or tablet, the homepage should look like this:

 ![Homepage](/public/assets/images/mongoscraper.JPG)